A Physician Assistant application to be completed through CASPA.

 One official transcript from each college, university or professional school attended.
 Transfer credits included on a transcript must include grades earned; if not, an official transcript from the original school must be submitted.
-Transcripts must be sent from the issuing school in a sealed envelope and contain the appropriate signatures and seals to be considered official.
 Please send transcripts directly to CASPA.

 Students must have completed the following prerequisites:

 Biological Sciences—five courses with labs to include Anatomy, Physiology, and Microbiology.
 Biochemistry is recommended.

 Chemistry—three courses with labs to include at least one semester of Organic Chemistry.

 NOTE: Prerequisites courses must be completed with a grade of C or better.
 The program does not allow students to waive courses, nor does it accept students with advanced standing.

 Three letters of recommendation.
 Ideally, one should be from a professor and one from a practicing licensed physician or physician assistant.